jorroll/rschedule/README.md

 ## Usage

-This library has three basic parts:
+This library has four basic parts:
 - `Rule`
 - `Schedule`
 - `Calendar`
+- `IntersectionCalendar`

 It also has makes use of a `DateAdapter` interface to abstract away from individual date implementations.
 As mentioned, a `StandardDateAdapter` is included for use with the javascript `Date` object (which only supports local and UTC time).